Hirakida Station

-Lines

-Hirakida Station is served by the Uetsu Main Line and is 44.7 kilometers from the terminus of the line at Niitsu.
+Hirakida Station (平木田駅, Hirakida-eki) is a railway station located in the city of Tainai, Niigata Prefecture, Japan.
+It is served by the Uetsu Main Line.
+The station is 44.7 kilometers from the terminus of the line at Niitsu.

 Station layout

 The station consists of two opposed side platforms connected by a footbridge.
 The station is unattended.

 Platforms

 History

 The station opened on 1 November 1914.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 Surrounding area

 The station is mainly used by students who live in the area.
 Points of interest include: